BioinformaticsToolsmith/EnhancerMatcher/README.md

    all_sequences_file = directory_of_input/sequences.fa

-3. If you want to a CAM model generated then locate the second cell and locate output_cam_pdf.
+3. If you want a CAM model generated then locate the second cell and locate output_cam_pdf.

     Set this parameter to output_cam_pdf = True